sanjiv856/stock-market-technical-analysis/README.md

-# Stock Market Data Analysis - Technical Analysis
+# Stock Market Data Analysis - Technical Analysis - Python

 This repository contains a Python-based analysis tool to download, analyze, and visualize stock data from the Swedish stock exchange (OMX Stockholm).
 It uses various technical indicators and produces financial visualizations and plots.